MF 105 : A Conversation with Alene Wilson-Harris on Moving Forward

 From KFC to Normal Lear:

-It wasn’t long before Alene’s talents were noticed by legendary showrunner, Normal Lear
+It wasn’t long before Alene’s talents were noticed by legendary showrunner, Normal Lear, responsible for such classics as The Jeffersons and Diff’rent Strokes.
+And then came a fateful callback and the chance of a lifetime.

 A Chance Meeting w/ a Television Icon: